OpenNebula/minione/README.md

 ### Quick Overview of the CLI Interface

-You need to connect to the sever either using the web console or using ssh.
+You need to connect to the server either using the web console or using ssh.
 OpenNebula runs as the oneadmin user, and the main administrator should run commands as that user, therefore the first thing you need to do is to switch to oneadmin:

 ```
 su - oneadmin